pingcap/docs/tidb-cloud/tidb-cloud-partners.md

 There are two types of TiDB Cloud partners:

-- Reseller: Resell TiDB Cloud through AWS Marketplace Channel Partner Private Offer (CPPO)
+- Reseller: resells TiDB Cloud through AWS Marketplace Channel Partner Private Offer (CPPO)
-- Managed Service Provider (MSP)
+- Managed Service Provider (MSP): resells TiDB Cloud and provides value-added services

 ## Reseller through AWS Channel Partner Private Offer (CPPO)

-Reseller through [AWS CPPO](https://aws.amazon.com/marketplace/features/cpprivateoffers) allows customers to purchase TiDB Cloud through the AWS Marketplace directly from a reseller.
+The reseller through [AWS CPPO](https://aws.amazon.com/marketplace/features/cpprivateoffers) allows customers to purchase TiDB Cloud through the AWS Marketplace directly from a reseller.
 This enables customers to benefit from the partner's business knowledge, localized support, and expertise, while still enjoying the fast and seamless purchasing experience they expect from AWS Marketplace.

 ### Become a reseller of PingCAP